Land sales in the Lightcliffe area in 1867 and 1890.

 The Sun Inn, a coaching inn going back to 1730, included a brewhouse, cottages, outbuildings and a garden with half of pew 38.
 It was sold to Whitaker’s Brewery for £870.
 It seems to have been Mortimer’s Farm at one time.
 On the opposite side of the road the land going back to the stream was part of Mr Tolson’s estate.
 I haven’t been able to find who he was.
 His estate continued on the other side of the stream towards Leeds Road.
 Immediately opposite to the Sun Inn was St Matthew’s Church and churchyard, first built in 1529 and rebuilt in 1775.
 Sutherland Walker had recently had the interior refurbished and the East window installed in memory of his parents George Mackay and Elizabeth Sutherland and his aunt, Ann Walker.
 His father and several Walkers were buried here.

 To the south is Cliffe Hill.
 We are at the time when it has an ‘e’ some of the time.
 The house is given a grand description with details showing that the estate agent’s extravagant use of English is not new.
 There were 51 acres of named fields, pews 5, 48 and, presumably for the servants, 19 in the gallery.
-The tenant was named as John Foster but I’d assume this was a mistake for Johnstone Jonas Foster.
+John Foster was the tenant until about 1864 when his son, J J Foster took over the tenancy.
 Long Close and 6 days work were subject to a ‘fine’ to the Lord of the Manor of Wakefield.

 The glowing description includes two halls, a dining room, drawing room, library and morning room on the ground floor.
 The domestic arrangements included butler’s pantry, housekeeper’s room, kitchen, servants’ hall, good bedrooms and attics.
 It had stables for 13 horses, a coach house with hot water and standing for several cows.
 There were pleasure, flower and kitchen gardens and grand views to the south.